 Australian Violet (Viola hederacea)

-If you need low-maintenance or groundcover for a shady spot fast, the Australian violet is for you.
+The Australian violet is for you if you need low-maintenance or groundcover for a shady spot fast.
 This plant can be trained to flow over a wall or up a trellis.
 Its blooms appear almost year-round in shades of violet and white.

 Suggestions For Backyard Landscaping Houston Homeowners Love